 He was the 13th-ranked receiver in the 2019 recruiting class, according to the 247Sports Composite rankings.

-Jameson Williams Transfers to Alabama
+Jameson Williams at Alabama